fadushin/esp8266/micropython/uhttpd/README.md

 This class supports the following properties at initialization:

 * `root_path`  (default: `"/www"`)  The root path from which to serve files.
 * `block_size`  (defualt: `1024`)  The size of the buffer used to stream files back to the client.
-Use smaller buffer sizes to reduce the changes of memory allocation failures due to memory framentation.
+If a memory error occurs when creating this buffer, the file handler will attempt to allocate buffer one half the size of the previous failed allocation, until either the allocation succeeds, or not even a single byte buffer is available.

 > Warning.
 You should set `root_path` to a directory that does not contain sensitive security information, such as usernames or passwords used to access the device or for the device to reach external services.